A bit about our values

 In 2007 we launched the C100 which catered to our customers’ returning desire for a dash mounted device.
 The C100 retained all the connectivity of our previous products.
 In 2009 we launched our first dedicated GPS unit, the C50.
 This went on to be awarded ‘Recommended 2012′, ‘Commended 2013′ and ‘Best buy of 2014′ by Auto Express magazine.
 Our main focus during this time was gathering customer feedback and building our Trinity database to increase our global coverage, as well as cementing partnerships with our international distributors and data companies.

 In February of 2015 we launched the C150 – this was a product designed to demonstrate the benefits of our enhanced data collection methods and our Trinity 2.0 database.
-We continued developing our data collection and channelled all our product feedback and feature requests to create our most tailored, compact and innovative device, the C550, which fully showcases our Trinity 3.0 database and launched in September 2015, our C550 has been awarded ‘Best buy of 2016′ by Auto Express magazine in their annual speed camera locator test and Car Buyers best buy 2017 for speed and red light camera detectors.
+We continued developing our data collection and channelled all our product feedback and feature requests to create our most tailored, compact and innovative device, the C550, which fully showcases our Trinity 3.0 database.
+Launched in September 2015, our C550 has been awarded ‘Best buy of 2016′ by Auto Express magazine in their annual speed camera locator test and Car Buyers best buy 2017 for speed and red light camera detectors.

-So what do we see happening in 2018?
+So what’s new for 2019?
 We’re excited to let you know that we’re currently developing a new range of Smartphone apps.
-One of the first, called TagAcam, is the first community based road hazard, speed camera and safety location app that can be successfully used “hands free” on a bike or in the car.
-Our community can instantly share live mobile enforcement sites and safety locations.
+The first, called TagAcam, is the first community based road hazard, speed camera and safety location app that can be successfully used “hands free” on a bike or in the car.
+The TagAcam community instantly share dangerous road hazards and live speed traps in real time.
 TagAcam also allows members to verify stored road hazards, speed traps and speed and red light cameras within our Trinity 3.0 database, for the most up to date system available.